-- Schwanitz, Jana V., Wierling, August and Shah, Payal.
-Assessing the impact of renewable energy on regional sustainability - A comparative study of Sogn og Fjordane (Norway) and Okinawa (Japan).
-Forthcoming in Sustainability.
+Schwanitz, Valeria Jana, Wierling, August and Shah, Payal.
+2017.
+Assessing the Impact of Renewable Energy on Regional Sustainability—A Comparative Study of Sogn og Fjordane (Norway) and Okinawa (Japan).
+Sustainability, 9(11), p.1969.

 - Loechl, Paul, M., Kemme, Michael, R., Shah, Payal, S., & Goran, William, D. 2012.
 Resource Efficiency in the US Army Corps of Engineers: Examination of Strategies to Reduce Energy Use and Greenhouse Gas Emissions (No. ERDC/CERL-TR-12-17).
 Engineer Research and Development Center Champaign IL Construction Engineering Research Lab.